robbradyire/compyewter-setup/README.md

 # Run instructions (on a fresh install)

-TODO

-- wget script and run it :shrug:
+TODO (something along the lines of wget scripts and run it all :shrug:)